MicrosoftDocs/cloud-adoption-framework/docs/secure/refresh-govern-consolidated.md

 ### Incident preparedness governance

 - **Automate governance:** Embrace tooling to automate governance to the extent practical.
 Tooling can help you manage policies for infrastructure deployments and hardening measures, data protection, and identity and access (IAM) standards.
 Automating the governance of these security measures will help ensure that your all resources in your environments are compliant with your own security standards and any compliance frameworks that are required for your business.
+Review the Govern methodology's [guidance](../govern/enforce-cloud-governance-policies#azure-facilitation-enforcing-cloud-governance-policies-automatically) for additional recommendations.

+ - [Automate

 - **Adhere to Microsoft's security baselines:** Understand Microsoft's security recommendations for the services in your cloud estate, published as [security baselines](/security/benchmark/azure/security-baselines-overview).
 These baselines help you ensure that you're existing deployments are secured properly and new deployments are configured properly at the outset, while reducing the risk of misconfigurations.